gazebosim/docs/INSTALL.md

 ## Getting the sources

-The instructions bellow use some UNIX commands but the obvious alternatives on Windows should provide the same result.
+The instructions bellow use some UNIX commands to manage directories but the obvious alternatives on Windows should provide the same result.

-The first step would be to create a developer workspace in which vcstool and colcon can work.
+The first step would be to create a developer workspace in which `vcstool` and `colcon` can work.

 > mkdir -p ~/workspace/src
 > cd ~/workspace/src